TheIshanJain/Athena/README.md

 ## 🧩 Circuit Diagrams

-All circuit diagrams are provided in the `/circuit diagrams` folder and include:
+All circuit diagrams are provided in the `/Circuit Diagrams` folder and include:

 * Transmitter
 * Receiver